 Ari Athans work 'Felsic Plume' has been selected as a finalist in the 2017 Moreton Bay Art Award.
 This annual acquisitive award exhibition is supported by the Moreton Bay Regional Council.
 The Art Award offers two acquisitive prizes of $7,500 and two supplementary $1,000 prizes for a Local Artists and a People’s Choice Award.

-The Moreton Bay Region Art Awards is an important feature in the cultural landscape of the region and has featured prominent and emerging artists in its 24 year history.
+The Moreton Bay Region Art Award has featured prominent and emerging artists for the last 24 years, and is now an important feature in the cultural landscape of the region.

 Dr Campbell Gray, Director of the University of Queensland Art Museum is the 2017 judge.